wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-manage-azure-ssms.md

 Connecting to SQL Database requires that you know the server name on Azure.
 You might need to sign in to the portal to get this information.

-1. Sign in to the [Azure Management <!-- deleted by customization Portal](http://manage.windowsazure.cn) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn).

 2. In the left pane, click **SQL Databases**.